Return to Poughkeepsie

 Through their collaborative efforts, the Vassar Library collection became outstanding among its peers for its depth and breadth, and its reflection of the research interests of the college's faculty.

 One of the more personal library collections created by LMS and AU was the “Dogs in Literature” collection that came to be known as "The Mary Ann Collection" in honor of a dog particularly beloved by LMS, who died in 1922.
-LMS called the collection a "pleasant kind of knitting work" and told a friend, "Alas that Mary Ann herself is no more with us save in thought; the house seems forlorn enough without her cheerful, active little body and trusting spirit."
+LMS called the collection a "pleasant kind of knitting work" and told a friend, "Alas that Mary Ann herself is no more with us save in thought; the house seems forlorn enough without her cheerful, active little body and trusting spirit."
 In this pamphlet, LMS invites anyone who had ever loved and lost a dog to contribute in their memory some book on the subject of dogs.
 (Brown, Apostle of Democracy, p.
 243. See Bibliography)

 Bookplate, The Mary Ann Collection.
 View in New York Heritage

-One of the more personal library collections created by LMS and AU was the "Dogs in Literature" collection that came to be known as "The Mary Ann Collection" in honor of a dog particularly beloved by LMS, who died in 1922.
+One of the more personal library collections created by LMS and AU was the "Dogs in Literature" collection that came to be known as "The Mary Ann Collection" in honor of a dog particularly beloved by LMS, who died in 1922.
 LMS called the collection a "pleasant kind of knitting work" and told a friend, "Alas that Mary Ann herself is no more with us save in thought; the house seems forlorn enough without her cheerful, active little body and trusting spirit."
 In this pamphlet, LMS invites anyone who had ever loved and lost a dog to contribute in their memory some book on the subject of dogs.
 (Brown, Apostle of Democracy, p.
 243. See Bibliography)

+Our Guests.
 View in Hathi Trust Digital Library (Courtesy Hathi Trust Digital Library)

 In the 1920s, LMS wrote an article called "Our Guests," describing the many dogs who had lived in the Salmon Underhill household, including Scrap, Fritz, Raggles, Queen, Lady, Ponto and Mary Ann.
 Although the text is written entirely in the personal plural, the human members of the household are never named or described, and the only author listed is Lucy Maynard Salmon.

-The absence of a description of Salmon's partner adds to the wistfulness of this text, which begins "We have never understood how it came about that so many of the dogs in the community learned of our sorrows and misfortunes and that so many of them proffered their sympathy." It ends with the story of Mary Ann, daughter of Lady, concluding, "We never knew the answer to the many silent questions we put to Mary Ann, but we like to think that we could project ourselves into her inwardly tumultuous, outwardly calm life and understandingly sympathize with the conflicts born with her life."
+The absence of a description of Salmon's partner adds to the wistfulness of this text, which begins "We have never understood how it came about that so many of the dogs in the community learned of our sorrows and misfortunes and that so many of them proffered their sympathy."
+It ends with the story of Mary Ann, daughter of Lady, concluding, "We never knew the answer to the many silent questions we put to Mary Ann, but we like to think that we could project ourselves into her inwardly tumultuous, outwardly calm life and understandingly sympathize with the conflicts born with her life."

 After Lucy Salmon's death, Adelaide Underhill commissioned Merrymount Press to publish the article as a small book, with a limited run of 100 copies, which she distributed to friends, former students and colleagues.